Tony M. Vinci, Ph.D.

 Expertise at a Glance

-Vinci is an expert in film and television, horror, science fiction and trauma studies.
+Vinci is an expert in film and television, horror, science fiction and Star Wars.
 He teaches on Game of Thrones, Holocaust literature, fantasy in young adult literature, literary modernisms, androids in film and African American literature.